Dominic Lewis

-Dominic Alexander Charles Lewis (born January 29, 1985) is a British film and television composer and singer.
+Dominic Alexander Charles Lewis (born January 29, 1985) is an English film and television composer and singer.
 He first worked on various music departments for film projects before transitioning into more solo work starting with Free Birds.
-His other credits include The Man in the High Castle, DuckTales, Peter Rabbit, Peter Rabbit 2: The Runaway, Monsters at Work, Bullet Train, The Fall Guy, and Karate Kid: Legends.
+His other credits include The Man in the High Castle, DuckTales, Peter Rabbit, Peter Rabbit 2: The Runaway, Monsters at Work, Bullet Train, My Adventures with Superman, The Fall Guy, Karate Kid: Legends, Nobody 2 and How to Rob a Bank.
 He also served as the singing voice for Lurch in The Addams Family 2 and for Donald Duck in the DuckTales reboot.

 Life and career

 Lewis was born and raised in London, England.
 Both his parents are musicians and he began learning the cello at age three.
 He also played the piano and guitar, sang in choirs, formed rock bands, and wrote songs while growing up.
 He cites his early influences as John Williams, Alan Silvestri, Strauss, Claude Debussy, Maurice Ravel, The Beatles, The Beach Boys, Eric Clapton, and Jimi Hendrix.

 He studied at the Royal Academy of Music in London where he was classically trained in cello and music composition.
 During his time there, he was under the mentorship of film composer, Rupert Gregson-Williams.
 In 2009, Lewis relocated to Los Angeles, California to join Hans Zimmer's Remote Control Productions.
 He served in the music departments of various major studio films under composers Henry Jackman, John Powell and Ramin Djawadi, usually in the capacity of providing additional music.

 In 2014, Lewis was nominated for the Annie Award for Outstanding Achievement in Music in an Animated Feature Production for his work on the 2013 film Free Birds.
 In 2015, he was nominated for the World Soundtrack Award for Discovery of the Year for the 2015 film Spooks: The Greater Good.
 In 2016, he scored Jodie Foster's film Money Monster in under three weeks.

 Lewis's close collaboration with Henry Jackman, led to the pair scoring Amazon's The Man in the High Castle.
 Both Lewis and Jackman co-scored the first season, while the second, third and fourth were scored by Lewis alone.
 Speaking about the project, Lewis employed an orchestral method but infused it with various traditional and ethnic instruments.
 He also developed character themes and assigned instruments like the cello for Juliana Crain and the French horn for Joe Blake.

 In 2018, Lewis was hired to score the live-action/animated comedy film Peter Rabbit directed by Will Gluck.
 He reunited with Gluck on the sequel, Peter Rabbit 2: The Runaway.

 In 2022, he wrote the score for the film Bullet Train, marking his first collaboration with director David Leitch.
 Lewis and Leitch collaborated once again for the 2024 film, The Fall Guy.

 In 2025, he composed the score for Karate Kid: Legends, as well as the Apple TV+ original series Your Friends & Neighbors.